Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ### 2. Drying room
 #### A. Materials
 We don't find European restriction for indirect contact, like it appear with a dryer. in that case, food goods can stay in the same room during few days with the same air, so we consider indirect contact like direct contact.
 Maybe restriction could be simplified if the dryer work with renewable air.

+European laws indicate regulation for direct contact, so there isn't direct contact with nuts, they don't need food grade materials.(verify that information)

 For direct alimentary contact, it need to respect [European regulation](http://www.europarl.europa.eu/RegData/etudes/STUD/2016/581411/EPRS_STU%282016%29581411_EN.pdf) which identify inertia of the material.
 It depend of:
 - materials composition
 - migration's treshold in food goods, of substance which composed materials